 Don’t be too carried away with work that you deny yourself quality sleep.

-Enough sleep can prevent hunger and cravings of junk food.
+Enough sleep can prevent hunger and cravings for junk food.

 Sleeping early cuts down snacking time during the day.